Showing posts with label grounding. Show all posts

 Ad III.
 Scripture’s economy of language does not negate metaphysics.
 The biblical claim is hyperintensional in that faith saves because it unites one to Christ, not because of abstract extension.

 Ad IV.
-Truthmaking is not voluntarism.
-It is the grounding of truth in divine being.
-While voluntarism posits an arbitrary divine decree, truthmaking anchors truth in God’s eternal act.
+Truthmaking is not voluntarism, for it locates necessity in God’s being, not in arbitrary divine willing, and therefore preserves secondary causality at the creaturely level.
+Accordingly, while voluntarism posits an arbitrary divine decree, truthmaking anchors truth in God’s eternal act.

 Ad V. Grammar models (Lindbeck) explain internal felicity but not external reality.
 Truthmakers bridge that gap without collapsing theology into metaphysics or vice versa.